 The Keen Targhee III Sandal is built with high levels of comfort, support, stability, and traction.
 This sandal has the classic leather upper every dad will appreciate paired with top-tier performance.
 This sandal is ideal for those who want a solid and stable footwear choice they can take anywhere.
 This sandal is an adaptation of Keen's Targhee boot line, featuring aggressive tread and a contoured footbed.
-If you are looking for the freedom of a sandal but the support of a boot or shoe, this sandal is worth a look and might be what you need.Editor's Note: This Keen gear review new includes two new sections to help you find the right sandals for your goals and budget.
+If you are looking for the freedom of a sandal but the support on par with the best hiking shoes, these are some of our favorite sandals offering that combination.Editor's Note: This Keen gear review new includes two new sections to help you find the right sandals for your goals and budget.
 It was updated on March 25, 2022.

 Keen Targhee III Open-Toe Review